tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 #### Type A Strategy

-A strategy that searches wide and picks the bes
+A strategy that searches wide and picks the best option based on a utility function from searching those ply

 #### Type B Strategy

+A strategy that follows the most promising line as deep as possible